 Use of music / sounds with a musical nature / abstract sounds

-Use of sound design in film, with demo clips
+Use of sound design in film, showing sound design in the context of performance, with demo clips

 Playwriting and sound design